Khanh1987/OPSWAT-Coding-Test/README.md

 User can also upload a file to receive data ID for future scan.

 # Internal Code
-Plaese apply your api key to the apikey variable
+Plaese apply your api key to the apikey variable at OPSWAT-Coding-Test/src/main/java/filescanApp/FileScanUI.java line 36 Due to testing purposes, apikey is apply directly to the code.
+In real life deployment such of information should be stored in a system environment varible to protect the private api key.